watsoncolin/nexus-strike/README.md

 Scalable difficulty system

 Privacy
-Starfall does not collect any user data.
+Nexus Strike does not collect any user data.
 High scores are stored locally on your device only.
 License
 [Choose a license - MIT is common for open source games] Author